SakuraMochiii/setScreenOffTimeoutFor30AndsetTouchScreenWakeup/README.md

-# setScreenOffTimeout for 30s.
-# setTouchScreenWakeup with enable.
+# ScreenTimeoutAndWakeup
-# run an app automatically after installation.
+This demo calls setScreenOffTimeout, which turns the screen off after 30s.
+It also enables setTouchScreenWakeup, allowing the user to wake the screen afterwards.
+The app will run automatically after installation.